Crystal Gayle: 1979–1989: Continued crossover success

 In 1983, Gayle's released her next album called Cage the Songbird.
 It was the first of Gayle's to be produced entirely by Jimmy Bowen.
 Cage the Songbird peaked at number 5 on the Top Country Albums chart and number 171 on the Billboard 200.
 Among its singles were the crossover hits "The Sound of Goodbye" and "Turning Away".
 Gayle had further hits from her next studio releases in 1985 and 1986.
 Among these were the number one hits, "Straight to the Heart" (1986) and "Cry" (1986).
-The latter was a song originally recorded by Johnnie Ray.
+The latter was a song originally popularized by Johnnie Ray.
 In 1983, she would also record the theme song for the television series Masquerade.
 In 1984, she sang a duet with Hong Kong singer Danny Chan, titled "Tell Me What Can I Do", it was largely unknown due to lack of promotional budget.

 Between 1985 and 1987, Gayle collaborated with country artist Gary Morris on a series of duets.
 The first being the single "Makin' Up for Lost Time".
-The song reached number 1 on the Billboard country list in 1986.
-"Makin' Up for Lost Time" was also used as the theme song for the CBS television series, Dallas.
-The pair also recorded the theme song for Another World.
-The theme song was also titled "Another World" and became a top 10 hit.
+The song reached number 1 on the Billboard Hot Country Singles chart in 1986.
+"Makin' Up for Lost Time" was referred to as the "Lovers' Theme" on Dallas.
+It became an anthem for supercouple Bobby (Patrick Duffy) and Pam Ewing (Victoria Principal) on the CBS prime time soap opera.
+The pair also recorded the theme for the NBC soap opera Another World.
+Also titled "Another World", it peaked on the Billboard Hot Country Singles chart at number four in February 1986.
 Gayle would also guest star in the show as herself.
+The show would ultimately use Morris' and Gayle's recording as the show's opening theme for nine years.
 The duo would release their collaborative studio album in 1986 titled, What If We Fall in Love?.
 The album peaked at number 25 on the Billboard country albums list in September 1987.
-In 1988, Gayle released her final album of the decade.
-Titled Nobody's Angel the record featured two minor hits, including the single "Tennessee Nights".
+In 1988, Gayle released her final album of the decade entitled Nobody's Angel.
+The album produced two singles; the title track and the single "Tennessee Nights".

 Also in 1987, Gayle opened a gift shop in Nashville called "Crystal's Fine Gifts and Jewelry".
 The store contained various gifts, such as jewelry and stones made by various European artisans.
 The shop also included various types of crystals.
 In a 1994 interview, Gayle commented on her business: "The little shop turned into a much larger shop and it takes a lot of work, as anyone in retail well knows.
 But we have a lot of fun with it."
 The shop officially closed in 2008.